 There is nothing more to pay!
 No monthly fees or top up payments!

 Our unlimited tracking packages mean that you do not have to worry about topping up or paying anything extra for the entire length of the subscription you choose.
-Along with completely unlimited tracking you also receive 50 SMS command credits every month (added to your tracking account automatically on the 1st of every month).
+Along with completely unlimited tracking you also receive 25 SMS command credits every month (added to your tracking account automatically on the 1st of every month) and any credits not used are rolled over to the following month and if you run out in the meantime you can buy more here.

 What are the SMS credits (command credits) for?